Bergamot Sun Safe FCF Natural Blend Essential Oil

 A single bergamot citrus fruit growing among leaves in a planter.

-Citrus bergamia Cold pressed from the crude fruit peel, from Italy.
+What is Sun Safe?
 The “FCF” stands for “furocoumarin free” and indicates that the phototoxic constituents, known as furocoumarins, have been removed.
-It is therefore considered Sun-Safe.
-This is an economical 100% natural blend of bergamots.
+It is therefore considered safe to wear on the skin in sunlight.

 Aroma: Very fresh, light, tangy citrus with crisp green notes and a very faint floral undertone.